Geddard/react-teamplate-typestyled/README.md

-# React App with Typescript, @emotion styled-components and airbnb-eslint rules in place.
+# React App with Typescript, styled-components and airbnb-eslint rules in place.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).